digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 1. Add a Helm 3 deployment (`deploy.sh`) file to this repo.
 1. Get an account set up within the [DigitalOcean Marketplace Vendor Portal](https://marketplace.digitalocean.com/vendorportal)

+Note: We strongly advise that you utilize Helm for deploying your app.
+If this isn't possible, please reach out to us at one-clicks-team@digitalocean.com.

 ## Adding Your Application
 1. Clone or fork the [digitalocean/marketplace-kubernetes](https://github.com/digitalocean/marketplace-kubernetes) repository
 1. Create a git branch that includes the name of your app (example: `$APP_NAME-first-pr`)